FDA Cottage Cheese Recall 2026: Great Value Products Recalled Over Possible Health Risk

-The FDA Cottage Cheese Recall 2026 has been issued after select Great Value cottage cheese products were recalled due to a potential pasteurization issue.
+The FDA Cottage Cheese Recall 2026 has raised concerns among consumers after certain products were flagged for potential safety risks.

 The recall involves several types of cottage cheese sold under the Great Value private label and manufactured by Saputo Cheese USA, Inc..
 These products were distributed primarily through Walmart stores and distribution centers in multiple states.